 Outcome: Students shall develop the knowledge of need of food processing and learn various preservation techniques.
 To impart knowledge on the causes of food spoilage and principles of different techniques used in processing and preservation of foods.
-Knowledge about baking and milling of process.

-Introduction: Definition and scope of Food science and technology, historical development of food processing and preservation, general principles of food preservation Processing and preservation by heat: Blanching, pasteurization, sterilization and UHT processing, canning, extrusion cooking Baking: Principle of baking and several changes in baked products.
+- 1.Introduction: Definition and scope of Food science and technology, historical development of food processing and preservation, general principles of food preservation.. - 2.Processing and preservation by heat: Blanching, pasteurization, sterilization and UHT processing, canning, extrusion cooking. - 3.Baking: Principle of baking and several changes in baked products.

-Radiation: Source of radiations, mode of action effect on microorganisms and different nutrients dose requirements for radiation preservation of focd and safe limits, irradiation mechanism and survival curve, irradiation of packaging materials.

-Microwave heating: Principles and application in Food processing
+- I.Radiation: Source of radiations, mode of action, effect on microorganisms and different nutrients, dose requirements for radiation preservation of food and safe limits, irradiation mechanism and survival curve, irradiation of packaging materials. - 2.Microwave heating: Principles and application in Food processing

-Refrigeration and Freezing Preservation: Refrigeration and storage of fresh food major requirement of refrigeration plant atmospheric storage, refrigerated storage of various food freezing point of selected food influence of freezing and quality of the food product.
+- 1.Refrigeration: Refrigeration and storage of fresh food, major requirement of refrigeration plant, refrigerated storage of various foods. - 2.
+Freezing -Freezing points of selected food influence of freezing and quality of the food product.
 Method of freezing, freeze drying, storage, and thawing of frozen food

-Chemical Preservation: Preservation of food by use of sugar, salt, chemicals, antibiotics & by smoking Concentration: Application in food industry, processes and equipment for manufacture of various concentrated foods and their keeping quality.

-Fermentation: Application in preservation of food pickling, curing etc
+- 1. Chemical Preservation: Preservation of food by use of sugar, salt, chemicals, antibiotics & by smoking - 2.Concentration: Application in food industry, processes and equipment for manufacture of various concentrated foods and their keeping quality. - 3.
+Fermentation: Application in preservation of food by pickling, curing etc.

-Drying: Processing and preservation by drying, various methods employed in production of dehydrated food products, selection of methods based on characteristics of foods to be produced, advantages and disadvantages of different methods, sun-drying, tray or tunnel drying, spray drying, drum drying, fluidized bed drying.
-Physical and chemical changes during drying control of chemical changes, desirable and undesirable changes.
+- 1.Drying: Processing and preservation by drying, various methods employed in production of dehydrated food products, selection of methods based on characteristics of foods to be produced, - 2.Advantages and disadvantages of different methods-sun-drying, tray or tunnel drying, spray drying, drum drying, fluidized bed drying. - 3.
+Physical and chemical changes during drying control of chemical changes, desirable and undesirable changes. - 4.
 Packaging and storage of dehydrated food products.

-1. Desrosier NW & James N. (2007).
+- 1. Desrosier NW & James N. (2007).
 Technology of food preservation.
 AVI.
-Publishers

-2. Fellows, P.J.
+Publishers. - 2.
+Fellows, P.J.
 (2005).
-Food processing technology: Principle and Practice, 2nd Ed.
-CRC Publishers

-3. Jelen, P. (2005).
+Food processing technology: Principle and Practice.
+2nd Ed.
+CRC Publishers. - 3.
+Jelen, P. (2005).
 Introduction to Food Processing.
-Prentice Hall

-4. N.M.Potter, Food Science and Technology.
+Prentice Hall. - 4.
+Potter N.N., Food Science and Technology.

+FT 105: LABORATORY-I